webaverse/docs/docs/engineering/app/animation-baker.md

 * Argument # 1: Regex based path to files  **[Required]**
 * Argument # 2:Output file with it's path  **[Required]**

+---

 #### Output
 `Output file specified will be written to the path`

+---

 #### Testing
 * Clone the latest repo of [WebaVerse App](https://github.com/webaverse/app) using `git clone --recurse-submodules https://github.com/webaverse/app.git`
 * Replace the animations present in the `public/animations` folder with the animations you have.
-* Run the animations baker with it's input and output arguments/
+* Run the animations baker with it's input and output arguments
 * The newly baked animations can be tested by replacing the output file produced with the `animations.cbor`  present under the directory
 	```
 	Webaverse App